Are Tiny Houses Great? 77 Reasons People Love Them

 - Tiny House dwellers can engage in their community more.
 Not because they ‘need to get out’ but because they have the extra time and money to do so!

 - In doing that you can support your local economy.
-Keeping your money in your area and helping small businesses thrive.
+Small businesses thrive when your money stays in you area.

 - You can do more for your community.
 Those things you always want to get more involved with but never have the time for become easier to prioritize when you don’t have so many bills to keep track of.